+Looking for the best pickups for acoustic guitar?
 Ready to start getting a little more volume out of your instrument?

-While the acoustic guitar is a lot of fun to play unplugged, you may eventually want to get a little bit more amplification.
+While the acoustic guitar is a lot of fun to play unplugged, you may eventually want to get a little bit more amplification out of it.
 High-end brands such as Martin and Taylor often include high-quality pickups on their guitars, but not all guitars include these electronics.

 When it comes to choosing a pickup to use for your acoustic guitar, a lot of it will come down to personal preference.
 However, there are definitely some pickups that are better than others.
 You’ll need to consider your options carefully if you want to choose a pickup that is just right for you.

-Below we’ll give you our list of the best pickups for acoustic guitar on the market today.
+Below we’ll give you our list of the best pickups for the acoustic guitar on the market today.

 Best Pickups For Acoustic Guitar Players – Quick View